Chartability/POUR-CAF/README.md

 _This heuristic is synthesized from community practices_.

-__Description__: Inappropriate controls are provided for the task.
-Controls must not be irrelevant to the message, question, or task of the DX.
-DX scope and functionality must not be too broad.
-Fail if the DX can be subdivided or have irrelevant functionality removed.
+__Description__: All controls provided must not be irrelevant to the message, question, or task of the chart.
+Chart's interactive scope and functionality must not be too broad.
+The chart should if it can have irrelevant functionality removed.

 __Cited community practice__: [https://inclusivedesignprinciples.org/#add-value](https://inclusivedesignprinciples.org/#add-value)